Space law in the UK – Does it apply to you?

 Licensees are expected to indemnify the British Government against any claim made in connection to its spaceflight activities that have resulted in damage to life or property.

 The Regulator retains the right to limit a licensee’s level of liability by way of imposing a ‘liability cap’ as a condition to the licence.
-A licensee will not be expected to indemnify the British Government beyond the amount set as its liability cap, except in certain limited circumstances prescribed by regulations.
+A licensee will not be expected to indemnify the British Government beyond the amount set as its liability cap, except in certain limited circumstances prescribed by the Regulations.

 If a licensee becomes subject to a claim for damages that exceeds its insurance cover, the Regulator can choose to indemnify the licensee for the difference between the amount claimed and the amount covered.